cnti-testcatalog/testsuite/docs/LIST_OF_TESTS.md

 ## [Network duplication](https://github.com/cncf/cnf-testsuite/blob/v0.27.0/src/tasks/workload/reliability.cr#L337)
 - Expectation: The CNF should continue to function and be resilient to a duplicate network.

-**What's tested:** This test injects network duplication into the CNF by starting a traffic control (tc) process with netem rules to add egress delays.
+**What's tested:** The [pod-network duplication](https://litmuschaos.github.io/litmus/experiments/categories/pods/pod-network-duplication/) experiment injects network duplication into the CNF by starting a traffic control (tc) process with netem rules to add egress delays.

 [**Usage**](../USAGE.md#network-duplication)